 Eureka!
 Students Talk Science and Discovery with Female Researchers at Mayo Clinic

-YWCA Minneapolis’ Eureka!
-Program for girls in grades 8 – 12, recently took a field trip to the Mayo Clinic in Rochester.
-We had a very full agenda which included participating in three labs conducted by grad students and staff (mostly women) and learning about the different things researched at the Mayo Clinic.
-There was also a career panel and a keynote speaker session where youth could ask questions and learn about why these women choose a career in research and what inspired them in their job.
+YWCA Minneapolis’ Eureka! program for girls in grades 8-12, recently took a field trip to the Mayo Clinic in Rochester.
+We had a very full agenda, which included participating in three labs led by grad students and staff (mostly women) and learning about the various research being conducted at the Mayo Clinic.
+There was also a career panel and a keynote session where youth could ask questions and learn why these women chose careers in research and what inspired them in their jobs.

 Lab 1: Motion Analysis Lab